Seahawks plan to have TE Graham on field

 RENTON, Wash. -- Jimmy Graham will have a chance to break out of his slow start Sunday.

-The Seattle Seahawks expect to have Graham available for their game against the Tennessee Titans, coach Pete Carroll said, despite the Pro Bowl tight end being listed as questionable.
+The Seattle Seahawks expect the Pro Bowl tight end to be available for their game against the Tennessee Titans, coach Pete Carroll said, despite Graham being listed as questionable.

 Graham twisted his ankle in the Seahawks' win over the San Francisco 49ers last week, leaving the game in the second quarter before returning on Seattle's next possession.
 He didn't practice Wednesday or Thursday.